Lancashire County Council ‘thinking about’ five percent council tax increase next year

-Autumn statement: Lancashire County Council ‘thinking about’ whether to increase council tax by five percent next year under new rules
+Autumn statement: Lancashire County Council ‘thinking about’ whether to increase council tax by up to five percent next year under new rules

 Lancashire County Council says it will “carefully consider” whether to make use of permission granted by the government to increase council tax by up to five percent next year.